 Grantees who receive US Scholar teaching awards will teach undergraduate and graduate courses in their area of specialization at Indonesian universities for one academic term (six months).
-Grantees may expect to teach regular courses, but they may also conduct seminars, workshops, consult on curricular matters, or assist with program and faculty development.
+Grantees may expect to teach regular courses, but they may also conduct seminars, and workshops, consult on curricular matters or assist with program and faculty development.
 The teaching load is estimated to be two graduate or undergraduate courses per semester, with up to eight classroom hours per week, plus possible labs or seminars.
 Grantees may be asked to give public talks and to engage with the larger academic community beyond their host institution, for which additional funds may be available.

 Scheduling